 George was one of the original founders of Storytellers of Canada.
 As a respected elder in the storytelling community, he spent his years researching folklore, reading and writing, listening to music, and playing his djembe drum.

 George Blake specialized in cultural stories from his African/Caribbean heritage, as well as Jataka Tales (Buddhist legends), based on his studies and experiences as a former bhikkhu (Buddhist monk).
 He also wrote his own stories, and used a combination of Afro-Caribbean drumming and storytelling.

 His interests expanded to writing, adapting and producing material that blended storytelling, percussion, voice, and dance in conveying the story.
 The Kalalu Folklore Theatre was his medium for these creative endeavours.

 George's experience as a storyteller, along with a Ph.D. in Clinical Psychology from the University of Edinburgh, equipped him to offer workshops on managing stage fright and other elements of performance anxiety.

-George passed away on January 10, 2018.
-His last performance with Durham Storytellers was in 2016.
+George's last performance with Durham Storytellers was in 2016.
+He passed away on January 10, 2018.